Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 category: Getting Started
 permalink: v1_0_0-docs/data-behind/
 ---

-## Dataset
-In the current 2.1 release, we have crafted the publishing dataset using the latest versions of the  [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org) datasets.
+In the current 2.1 release, the publishing dataset uses the latest versions of the  [DBpedia](http://wiki.dbpedia.org/) and [Wikidata](http://wikidata.org).
 In addition, there are links to [GeoNames](http://www.geonames.org) instances and mappings to [Schema.org](http://schema.org) and [Umbel](http://umbel.org/) classes, which increase the accuracy of the type detection for named entities.

-### Dataset sources *(what dataset are used)*
+## Dataset sources *(what datasets are used)*

-We use the English version of DBpedia-2015-04 and the corresponding Wikidata export (20150223).
-Mappings to GeoNames and Umbel are retrieved from the DBpedia export.
+* English version of DBpedia-2015-04 and the corresponding Wikidata export (20150223);
+* Mappings to GeoNames and Umbel, retrieved from the DBpedia export.

-### Internal representation *(how they are merged)*
+## Internal representation *(how they are merged)*
+NOW uses a custom publishing ontology schema describing the most interesting classes in terms of news and publishing.
+Its aim is to provide the bare minimum of features required by the extraction pipeline and the rest of the platform services.

+### Challenges
-Each source we have used to produce the dataset relies on its own ontology schema, which is tightly related to the main purpose of the dataset and its application.
-There is no strict match between the classes found in the primary sources and their count differs as well.
-Many errors occur, especially in the types coming from the external sources and often entities have more than one basic class.
+As the ontology schemas of the dataset sources differ in purpose and application, their number of classes, naming and definitions of types and properties also differ.
+Therefore, there is no direct match between them.
+Many errors occur with the types coming from the external sources and the entities that have more than one basic class.
 The majority of problems spring from overlapping classes (i.e., when an entity is both a Location and an Organization).

-To simplify things, we have introduced a publishing ontology schema describing the most interesting classes in terms of news and publishing.
-The model aims to provide the bare minimum of features required by the extraction pipeline and the rest of the platform services.
+### Classes
 There are few major classes that represent the main focus of the entity recognition and several subsidiary classes for better classification of the instances.

 #### Major classes for named entities